 Eating disorder vs. disordered eating: what’s common?

-Eating disorder vs. disordered eating patterns share some similarities.
-This includes preoccupation with food and/or body shape, distorted body image, low self-esteem, and a fear of gaining weight or becoming fat.
+Eating disorder and disordered eating patterns can be similar in some ways.
+This includes fixation on food/or body shape, distorted body image, low self-esteem, and a fear of gaining weight or becoming fat.

 Eating disorder vs. disordered eating: Know the difference

-Disordered eating is an umbrella term to describe unhelpful food habits.
-It includes anything from skipping meals, binging, purging and actively trying to lose weight or limiting food intake.
-The difference between diagnosed eating disorder vs. disordered eating lies in the severity of symptoms.
+Disordered eating is an umbrella term to describe unhealthy relationship with food and food habits.
+This can include anything from skipping meals, binging, purging and obsessively trying to lose weight.
+The difference between diagnosed eating disorder vs. disordered eating is in the severity of symptoms.

-The exact prevalence rates of eating disorders are difficult to gauge.
+It’s difficult to know the exact rates of eating disorders.
 A 2017 study of over 5,700 people in Australia found that anorexia accounted for 8% of cases, avoidant/restrictive food intake disorder (ARFID) 5%, binge eating disorder 22%, bulimia 19%, and other specified feeding or eating disorder (OSFED) 47%.

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), is a tool that mental health professionals use to diagnose mental illnesses.
 This also includes eating disorder diagnosis.
 According to the DSM-V, there are several distinct types of eating disorders, each with its own set of criteria.